tjzxh/myBlog/content/authors/admin/_index.md

 # - Visitors
 ---

-Zhang Xiaohui is a postgraduate of Traffic Engineering at Tongji University.
-Her research interests include driving behaviors, applying reinforcement learning in autonomous driving and other artificial intelligence applications in traffic.
+A postgraduate of Traffic Engineering at Tongji University.
+My research interests include driving behaviors, applying reinforcement learning in autonomous driving and other artificial intelligence applications in traffic.